bharati-21/bookery/README.md

     Bookery is an e-commerce store that satisfies your bookish needs and moods.
 </p>
 <br />
-Visit <a href="https://elixir-ui.netlify.app/">Elixir UI Documentation Website]</a> and buy your favorite books today!
+Visit <a href="https://elixir-stores.netlify.app/">[bookery]</a> and buy your favorite books today!
 We serve all your book needs with simple, well strcutured website that offers books across 20+ genres.
 Check out the popular genres, hot picks of the month and get great deals with books delivered within 24 hours!
 Grab the best deal for your book.

 <br />
 <br />